-A survey of the architecture, painting, sculpture and minor arts of the medieval world from ca. 300 To ca. 1450 With the emphasis on visual analysis of period styles.
+A survey of the architecture, painting, sculpture and minor arts of the medieval world from ca. 300 To ca. 1450 With the emphasis on visual analysis

 Course Attributes: DSAS The Arts General Ed.
-Requirement, Medieval & Renaissance Studies, SCI Polymathic
+Requirement, Medieval & Renaissance Studies, SCI Polymathic Contexts: Humanistic GE.
+Req.,

-Contexts: Humanistic GE.
-Req., West European Studies
+West European Studies